 Final Words

-There is no hard and fast rule as to how much SSD you need for gaming.
+There is no hard and fast rule regarding how much SSD you need for gaming.
 Some gamers, like me, would prefer to have at least 1 TB of SSD.
 1 TB of SSD has enough leeway for work purposes.

-For a pure gaming build on a budget, even 512 GB SSD would be quite sufficient.
+For a pure gaming build on a budget, even a 512 GB SSD is sufficient.